Yash0605/DSA/Practice/Graphs/Number of provinces/readme.md

 > Prac2

-We only need to mark the nodes as visited and traverse all the nodes to track the components => basic dfs
+We only need to mark the nodes as visited and traverse all the nodes to track the components => basic dfs Both DFS and BFS work because the input graph is undirected and represented as an adjacency matrix.

+Each time you start a new BFS or DFS from an unvisited node, you discover an entire connected component (or "province").

+The only difference is the order of traversal:

+DFS uses a stack (or recursion) and goes deep before going wide.

+BFS uses a queue and explores neighbors level by level.